jcvignoli/lumiere-movies/README.md

 ### 3.0

 * Major update, plugin vastly rewritten.
 Name [IMDb Link Transformer](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer on WordPress") changed to Lumière!.
 Should be Content Security Policy (CSP) compliant.
 Too many changes to be listed.
 Check the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.md "latest changelog").

+## Upgrade Notice

+### 4.0

+Due to the improvements to the taxonomy system, it is advised to remove all "lumiere-XX" taxonomy tags that may have been automatically created.
+Just go to the Posts admin section, and delete all tags found under "lumiere-XX" taxonomy (ie: lumiere-director) you may have on the left menu.
+Tags will be created again when visiting your pages with IMDb widgets/into the posts sections.
+Important again: if you are a Polylang plugin user, make sure to activate in "Settings -> Custom post types and Taxonomies -> Custom taxonomies" your Lumière taxonomies